Ready for winter?

 In the November 2017 budget, the government gave local authorities the power to increase the Council Tax charge on long-term empty properties to encourage the owners to bring their properties back into use.

-The Government is introducing changes to these powers with effect from 1 April 2024, giving Council's the option to charge a premium when the property has been empty for 12 months or more.
-On the 2 March 2023, Telford & Wrekin Council voted to support the Government changes and the new premiums detailed below will be introduced with effect from 1 April 2024.
+The Government introduced changes to these powers with effect from 1 April 2024, giving Council's the option to charge a premium when the property has been empty for 12 months or more and to second homes with effect from 1 April 2025.
+On the 2 March 2023, Telford & Wrekin Council voted to support the Government changes and the new premiums have been introduced as stated above.

 Does the empty property charge apply to all unoccupied properties?